onc-healthit/lantern-back-end/endpointmanager/README.md

 ### Workers

-Contains the code needed for creating, starting, and stopping workers used to parallelize processing and querying of capability statements in the endpoint manager and capability querier.
+Contains the code needed for creating, starting, and stopping workers used to parallelize processing.

 ## Building and Running